CodeScop/Oge-Mai-Field-Guide/waterquestssummary.md

 - **Location:** Floating City of Balance
 - **Unlocked by:** Balance MQ1/ Help From A Master
+- **Type:** Battle
+- **Requirements:** Defeat 5 Illi, 5 Kiru, 5 Reenu, 5 Xin, and 5 Nuig
+- **Rewards:** 1 River Chest
+- **Recommendations:** For those counting at home, this is a minimum of 4 Areas in 3 Regions (Reenu are available only in Luciola, Illi in Mama Tree, Kiru at this point in 3PC, and Nuig in Balance, with Xin everywhere).
+Which makes it pair really well with Venomous Villains, which also involves a lot of travel and Nuig.
+I personally like the excuse to travel and battle, but YMMV.
+And while you're traveling, consider those 5 Lorsa Nests for the Scouting Lorsa quest.

 ### Encourage an Ecosystem (4/4) - RLab